Tétény (genus): Confidants of Andrew II

 By the reign of Andrew II (r.
 1205–1235), three brothers – Marcellus, Peter I and Abraham – emerged to become stable pillars in the royal court.
 For his faithful service, Marcellus was granted landholdings and estates across the Drava (including the extended lordship of Peker and the surrounding Osuvak), which he tried to expand by purchasing.
 Thereafter the province Slavonia became the center and the main seat of the genus in the following centuries.
-Marcellus served as Judge royal three times (1207, 1211–1212 and 1214) and administered various counties simultaneously.
+Marcellus served as Judge royal twice (1207, 1211–1212) and administered various counties simultaneously.
 Marcellus' political influence is well reflected by the fact that Peter I, also a baron of Andrew II, was usually styled as "frater Marcelli" or "germanus Marcelli".
 Peter I was count (head) of the queen's court from 1229 to 1230.
 Before 1228, he was involved in a lawsuit with the Vajk kindred over a possession called Keresztúr, which laid between Peker and Toplica (present-day a borough of Daruvar in Croatia).
 During the trial, certain Arnold, son of Peterd and Leucus, son of Deschen were mentioned as Peter's relatives.
-Despite Marcellus did not hold any offices after 1214, he was still alive in 1232 and 1233.
+Despite Marcellus did not hold any offices after 1213, he was still alive in 1232 and 1233.
 Together with Abraham, he sued members of the Hont-Pázmány clan for the land Toplica, but they lost the case.
 Marcellus was referred to as the king's "former" chamberlain in 1233.

 It is possible that neither Marcellus nor Peter outlived Andrew's death.
 When Béla IV of Hungary ascended the throne in 1235, the monarch set up special commissions which revised all royal charters of land grants made after 1196 and began to supervise "useless and superfluous perpetual grants" made by his late father.
 Béla's brother Coloman, Duke of Slavonia confiscated all of their younger brother Abraham's inherited estates (including Aszuág and Gajul).
 He also handed over his all purchased estates beyond the river Drava in the area east of Đakovo – Daróc (present-day Vardarac, Croatia), Ködmen (Cudmend), Rücs (Ručevo) and Donát in Valkó County – to the duke, thus he was able to retain his portion in the inherited lordship of Peker.
 Coloman confirmed his right of ownership over the estate in 1237.
 Abraham died without issue sometime after 1239.
 His unidentified widow, bequeathed her dower, the estate Peker to the Dominican nunnery at Margaret Island, which she probably entered.
 This was paid by Peter's descendants in amount of 40 marks in 1286 after a lengthy dispute.
 Nekić argued Abraham was the son of Marcellus (II) and not his brother.